Member Type Private Industry, Company, or Foundation

 Youtube

-Mars business and the many communities they source their raw materials from depend greatly on the ocean and all its reefs provide – be it food, income or coastal protection.
+Our business and the many communities we source our raw materials from depend greatly on all the ocean and its reefs provide – be it food, income or coastal protection.
 We know 27% of the world’s tropical reefs have been lost, and scientists predict, if we do nothing, a further 32% will be lost by 2050.
-The past 25 years, Mars has been operating in Indonesia, Mars has worked closely with local communities who grow the materials relied on – such as cocoa, coconut and spices – and use in the confectionery and food brands around the world.
-This has given Mars a unique insight into the challenges these communities face in sustaining their livelihoods.
-Being a private company Mars has permission to think and act long-term, and embrace both failure and success through continued innovation.
+During the 25 years we have been operating in Indonesia, we have worked closely with local communities who grow the materials we rely on – such as cocoa, coconut and spices – and use in our confectionary and food brands around the world.
+This has given us a unique insight into the challenges these communities face in sustaining their livelihoods.
+Being a private company we have permission to think and act long-term, and embrace both failure and success through continued innovation.
 Helping coral reefs is the right thing to do in order to ensure the planet, people and communities which rely on them are healthy and thriving.

 Related websites: